 As discussed above, this REP will guide pre-application activities between Holtec and the NRC staff.
 Holtec plans to use these interactions to inform the pursuit of a multi-step licensing process for the SMR project.
-Holtec intends to submit a power reactor construction permit application (CPA) under 10 CFR Part 50, "Domestic licensing of production and utilization facilities."
+Holtec intends to submit a power reactor construction permit application (CPA) under 10 CFR Part 50, "Domestic licensing of production and utilization facilities," for a dual-unit SMR-300 plant collocated with the existing Palisades Nuclear Plant.
 Holtec plans to submit a limited work authorization (LWA) application as the first part of the CPA under 10 CFR 2.101(a)(9).
-The LWA application will discuss at a minimum the construction of the foundations of several major buildings.
+The LWA application will discuss, at a minimum, the construction of the foundations of several major buildings.
 The second part of the CPA will cover construction of the remainder of the plant.
+The LWA is planned to be submitted by the end of 2025, while the second part of the CPA is planned to be submitted by early 2027.

-As required by 10 CFR 50.34, the application for a construction permit will contain a preliminary safety analysis report (PSAR) and an environmental report as addressed in 10 CFR 51.50.
+As required by 10 CFR 50.34, the CPA will contain a preliminary safety analysis report (PSAR) and an environmental report as addressed in 10 CFR 51.50.
 The LWA application (the first part of the CPA) would include the information required by 10 CFR 50.10(d)(3), while the second part of the CPA would contain the remainder of the information required by §50.34.
 The environmental report associated with an LWA application is governed by 10 CFR 51.49.
 An application for an operating license (OLA) as described in 10 CFR Part 50, to include submittal of a final safety analysis report and a supplement to the CPA environmental report as addressed in 10 CFR 51.53, would be predicated on approval of the CPA.